Floranaras/dotfiles/README.md

 - `<space>pf` - Find files
 - `<space>ps` - Live grep search
 - `<space>md` - Markdown preview
+- `<space>ls` - Start live server (web dev)
+- `<space>db` - Database UI
+- `Ctrl+y,` - Trigger Emmet expansion
 - `gd` - Go to definition

 See individual documentation files for complete references.

 ## Final Thoughts

 This rice is meant to offer a calm, elegant workspace — inspired by anime visuals and cosmic beauty.
-Whether you're coding, managing multiple terminal sessions, writing markdown documentation, or vibing with lofi, this desktop is your new starry refuge.
+Whether you're coding, building web apps with live reload, managing databases, handling multiple terminal sessions, writing markdown documentation, or vibing with lofi, this desktop is your new starry refuge.

 > "Even the darkest nights will end, and the stars will shine again." ✨